GrantMeStrength/retro/Projects/index.md

 * Firstly, I had forgotten to order a 74LS30 which is a pivotal chip that controls the ENABLE line for almost everything.
 Amazon is sending some asap.

 * Secondly, I had soldered in every single bloody LED the wrong way round.
 I blame the instructions which clearly stated the wrong orientation (or rather, stated a confusing self-contradictory description).
-In the old days, was othe OTHER leg on LEDs actually the longer?
+In the old days, was other OTHER leg on LEDs actually the longer?
 It makes no sense.
 My fingertips are still numb from the burns.

 Anyway, I had to unsolder all 96 LEDs and resolder them.
 I'll know when the 74LS30 chip arrives if I broke a lot of them in the process, and if the the board actually works - I am not certain all is well with it, as trying to bypass the '30 didn't achieve much.
 I don't want to have to test all the ICs on the board and learn that JAMECO let me down again.
 Fingers crossed it'll be fine.

+## June 10, 2021

+D'oh.
+The resistor packages I bought were the wrong sort.
+Turns out there are different types and I picked the wrong one.
+The ones I actually need are difficult to find in stock - but a company called Master Electronics seems to have some.

 ### June 13, 2021